BjarkeHautop/project-deep-learning/README.md

 # Project Deep Learning: Quantifying Uncertainty in Traffic Sign Recognition

 This project was made in collaboration with [Christina Grand](https://github.com/Christinagrand) and [Laura Fur](https://github.com/lauramhfur) in our course Deep Learning for Visual Recognition.
 Our project can be read here (insert link ...).
+(Insert summary of the project?)

 To run the notebook download the dataset German traffic sign benchmark dataset from [Kaggle](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data).
 Upload the zip file to your google drive.
 I chose path German-traffic-signs/archive.zip, so if you change location change corresponding line in python.